 What’s your system working with multiple mixers (especially early in the mix or trying to EQ)?
 Taking turns, using headphones, etc.?

 Most of the time we pre-dub the material simultaneously on separate stages then work together on the final stage to blend everything together.

 How many stage days do you usually get on a film?
-How often do you see the director and how much time to you get with him/her?
-How long do you spend on Atmos, 7.1 vs. 5.1 or stereo mix?
+How often do you see the director and how much time do you get with him/her?
+How long do you spend on Atmos, 7.1 vs. 5.1, or stereo mix?

 The number of stage days varies based on the release date and the budget of the project.
 At the time of the final mix, there are so many things happening simultaneously for the director like color timing and D.I. so we will get to spend time with them based on their schedule.
 Atmos adds some time for deliverables, but a native Atmos mix doesn’t necessarily take longer than 7.1 or 5.1.